Onto-Med/GFO/README.md

 The "native" formalization language for GFO is [first-order logic (FOL)](https://en.wikipedia.org/wiki/First-order_logic).
 Partial axiomatizations of GFO in FOL exist in report working drafts, but are not yet available to the public.

 ### Release Strategy
-*gfo-basic.owl* forms the core module of GFO.
+[modules/gfo-base.owl](modules/gfo-base.owl) forms the core module of GFO.
 We are going to continually provide further modules/extensions, dedicated to several of our research domains, like time, space, processes, etc. There may be parallel extensions for these domains, and not all extensions will be consistent with each other.
-All module files are provided with their own namespaces (e.g., http://purl.org/ontology/gfo-time) and can be used separately.
-A selection of those modules will be unified in the next version of *gfo.owl* (under the namespace http://purl.org/ontology/gfo). *gfo-light.owl* is a simplified view of the entire GFO.
-It does not build on single modules but combines all basic concepts and simplified axioms of the GFO. *gfo-light.owl* is primarily intended to found domain or application ontologies.
+All module files are provided with their own namespaces (e.g., https://w3id.org/gfo/time) and can be used separately.
+A selection of those modules will be unified in the next version of [gfo.owl](gfo.owl) (under the namespace https://w3id.org/gfo).

+All versions of GFO and it's modules are available via `owl:versionIRI`. e.g.: https://w3id.org/gfo/release/2024-07-05

 ### Release History
-Work on the OWL version of GFO started in early 2006 in the context of the [GFO-Bio](http://www.onto-med.de/ontologies/gfo-bio/index.jsp) project, resulting in the 1.0 release of *gfo.owl*.
-The renewed release strategy in 2008 lead to *gfo-basic.owl*, a corrected and slightly simplified version.
+Work on the OWL version of GFO started in early 2006 in the context of the [GFO-Bio](http://www.onto-med.de/ontologies/gfo-bio/index.jsp) project, resulting in the 1.0 release of [gfo.owl](gfo.owl).

 ## Documentation and Publications
 ### Onto-Med Report Series on GFO